What is All the Fuss About Decluttering? PLUS 5 Ways to Do It!

 I can’t help but emphasize the benefits of decluttering.
 I’ve listed only a few of the benefits mentioned above so here are more in case you still need convincing about decluttering:

 Letting go of sentimental mementos helps you to process what’s happened in the past and to let it go.
-This frees you up to be more present and recognizing that NOW is the moment of power.
+This frees you up to be more present and recognize that NOW is the moment of power.

 Giving away to those who are less fortunate than you give you Brownie points and keeps the guilt at bay.